CME information and disclosures

 - Bacterial infections: e.g., Haemophilus influenzae, Moraxella catarrhalis, Streptococcus pneumoniae

-- Additional triggers: drugs (e.g., beta blockers), allergens, air pollution, stress
+- Additional triggers: drugs (e.g., beta blockers), allergens, air pollution, stress, pulmonary embolism

-- Risk factors: previous exacerbation, advanced COPD stage
+- Risk factors: previous history of exacerbations, advanced GOLD grade

 - Cardinal symptoms of AECOPD